Update: Making Waves is now known as Swimmingly. Information can be found at www.swimminglymb.org.

 So that fall, I registered her in public swimming lessons – only to find the whole experience was rather overwhelming.
 It wasn’t anyone’s fault, but I had to withdraw her from that session.

-Soon after that, I heard about Making Waves Winnipeg.
+Soon after that, I heard about Making Waves Winnipeg (since renamed to Swimmingly).
 It’s a volunteer organization that connects high school and college students with children with disabilities, in order to teach them to swim.

 Making Waves Winnipeg is a chapter of Making Waves Canada, a not-for-profit organization formed with the goal of changing two statistics: drowning is the second-most common cause of accidental death for children, despite a significant increase in general swimming proficiency in North America.
 A separate study found that disabled children are ten times likelier to suffer from a submersion injury, compared to the general population.
 (Making Waves website).

 Children with autism (and with other disabilities) often need a different sort of instruction in swimming: understanding and following directions can be difficult, attention spans may be short, the sensory environment may be especially distracting, and the child may have greater than usual difficulty learning motor skills.

 Making Waves assigns instructors to students in a 1:1 ratio, and also does some training to help the instructors understand the unique needs of our children.
 The lessons are sequenced and paced in response to our kids’ abilities.

 Another reason it really worked for us is the warm, playful relationships developed over the course of ten weeks (or longer – our kids have been rematched with previous instructors).
 First priority was helping our kids feel comfortable in the water (not really a problem for us) and also in the teacher/student relationship (which was more of a challenge).
 My daughter liked to hug her teacher every week.
 So they weren’t just learning to swim – they were building social skills in a guiding relationship as well.
 And of course they’re learning to swim too!